On this page

 If the ACCC decides to grant a price cap exemption, the name of the exemption holder will be included on the ACCC’s public register.

-The ACCC has prepared guidelines that set out our interim position on the investigation and enforcement of possible contraventions of the Order.
+The ACCC has prepared guidelines that set out our position on the investigation and enforcement of possible contraventions of the Order.

 The guidelines also cover the new provisions under the Competition and Consumer Act 2010 prohibiting conduct which avoids the application of the Order.